ab28dev/Basic-Text-Editor/README.md

 # Basic-Text-Editor
-A Basic Text Editor made on QT
+A Basic Text Editor made using QT

 ## Tools Used
 - QTCreator